system76/tech-docs/src/models/thelio-astra-a1-n1/repairs.md

 ![PCIe bracket screws](./img/pcie-bracket.webp)

-4. Push back the latch on the motherboard to free the PCIe connection, then pull the card out of the slot.
+4. Pull the card out of the slot.
-    - If the latch is difficult to reach between the GPU and the CPU heatsink, a long object (such as a screwdriver) can be used to push the latch.
+    - There is no latch on the PCIe slots of the Thelio Astra motherboards.

 ![PCIe slots & latches](./img/pcie-slots.webp)